Day-fit/Alohomora/README.md

 ## License

 Alohomora is licensed under the BSD 3-Clause License.
 This permissive license allows for redistribution and use in source and binary forms, with or without modification, under certain conditions.
-For more details, see the [LICENSE](https://opensource.org/license/bsd-3-clause) file.
+For more details, see the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

 ## Contributing